 If you structured your campaigns properly (see step #1 above), then you have the ability to optimize your campaign budgets.
 I already hinted at this above.

 It sounds simple, but this can have a big impact on campaign performance.
-Think of it like an investment portfolio.
+Think of it as an investment portfolio.
 If you had $100,000 to invest, would it make more sense to put it all into a risky new startup?
-Or would you diversify that investment into a combination of safe and more risky investments?
+Or would you diversify that investment into a combination of safer and riskier investments?
 (Hint: That’s a rhetorical question :)

-The same is true with AdWords.
+The same is true with Google Ads.
 You’ll want to allocate the majority of your budget toward what’s proven to perform well.
 Then use your remaining budget to test new keywords, new targeting options, new offers, or even new ad outlets like Bing or Facebook.

 #5: Optimize Ad Copy

 Most people are familiar with the idea of A/B split testing your ad copy.
-But do you know why it’s so important in Google AdWords?
+But do you know why it’s so important in Google Ads?